1965 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 The 1964 Michigan Wolverines football team compiled a 9–1 record, won the Big Ten championship, and was ranked No. 4 in the final AP poll.

 In January 1965, Michigan's players selected defensive end Tom Cecchini to be the captain of the 1965 team.

 In April 1965, Bill Keating won the Meyer Morton Trophy as the player showing the greatest development in spring practice, and Rocky Rosema received the John Maulbetsch Scholarship, awarded to a freshman player "on the basis of need, scholarship, capacity, and desire for leadership and success."

 Multiple starters returned from the 1964 team, including Cecchini, Tom Mack, Carl Ward, Jim Detwiler, Dave Fisher, and Bill Yearby.
 In addition, Barry Dehlin, Jack Clancy, and John Rowser returned to the team after missing all or most of the 1964 season due to injury.

 In the Associated Press' annual preseason college football poll, Michigan received five first place ballots and was ranked fourth with 282 points, trailing Nebraska (311 points), Texas (292 points), and Notre Dame (282 points).

-at North Carolina
+At North Carolina

 Michigan was ranked No. 4 in the pre-season AP poll.
 On September 18, 1965, the team opened its season on the road with a 31–24 victory over North Carolina.
 The game was played in "brutal, suffocating heat" that reached 100 degrees on the field with humidity near 80 per cent.
 Bump Elliott said after the game it felt like 186 degrees, "the hottest weather I've ever seen."

 Michigan took a 21–0 lead after the first 18 minutes of the game, scoring on a 31-yard touchdown run by quarterback Wally Gabler and two touchdown runs by halfback Jim Detwiler.
 As the game progressed, the heat slowed the Wolverines, as Bill Yearby, Tom Cecchini, Paul Johnson, and Dave Fisher all left the game with heat sickness.
 Detwiler and Rich Volk also left the game with knee injuries.
 The Tar Heels scored 16 unanswered points against the depleted Wolverines – a 53-yard interception return by Bill Darnall, a 21-yard field goal, and a 12-yard touchdown pass from Danny Talbott to John Atherton.

 In the fourth quarter, Dick Vidmer replaced Gabler at quarterback and revitalized the offense.
 He led a drive that culminated in a 33-yard field goal by Dick Sygar and later threw a 10-yard pass to Steve Smith, the ball bouncing off Smith and into the hands of Jack Clancy for the game-clinching touchdown.
 North Carolina concluded the scoring with a 19-yard touchdown pass from Jeff Beaver to Max Chapman.

 Michigan rushed for 255 yards in the game, including 50 yards by Detwiler, 48 by Sygar, 46 by Carl Ward, and 44 by Gabler.
 Quarterbacks Vidmer and Gabler combined to complete 6 of 12 passes for 74 yards and one interception.